umjammer/jinput/README.md

 this library is

- - using jna directly instead of over hidapi
+ - using jna directly instead of jni
  - using service-loader instead of proprietary plugin mechanism

 and this is a fork of [original](https://github.com/jinput/jinput)